eduvpn/documentation/SERVER_DISCOVERY.md

 ## Support Contact

-The key `support_contact` contains a list of possible contact options to be displayed in the application.
+The OPTIONAL key `support_contact` contains a list of possible contact options to be displayed in the application.

 - `mailto:X`
 - `https://X`